LaSalle Vipers: The Chiefs

-2007-08 Championship Season
+2007–08 championship season

-The 2007-08 season marked the Chiefs' best season since moving to Tecumseh.
+The 2007–08 season marked the Chiefs' best season since moving to Tecumseh.
 The Chiefs, members of the newly formed Greater Ontario Junior Hockey League became their first league regular season champions finishing first overall in their conference with 34 wins, 12 losses, and 2 losses in overtime.

 After defeating the London Nationals to win their first Western Ontario crown since 1980, the Chiefs made it known to the press that they are considering a move to LaSalle, Ontario due to a lack of fan support.

 The Chiefs entered the 2008 Sutherland Cup against the Thorold Blackhawks and the Elmira Sugar Kings.
 They finished the round robin in first place with 3 wins and 1 loss.
 They then faced the Sugar Kings in a best-of-seven series to determine the champion, defeating them in 4 straight games to win their first ever provincial title.

 After 13 seasons in the town of Tecumseh and winning the 2008 Sutherland Cup Provincial Championship, the town of Tecumseh announced that the franchise elected not to return to their arena.
 The team relocated to LaSalle.
 This marks the third Greater Windsor Area location that the team has called home in 38 seasons.

 The Vipers

 On July 9, the ownership of the team held a press conference to unveil the LaSalle Vipers and their new logo.
-On September 10, the Vipers played their first game in LaSalle, losing 4-2 to the Leamington Flyers.
+On September 10, the Vipers played their first game in LaSalle, losing 4–2 to the Leamington Flyers.